kbs-code/promptject_docker_hello_world/README.md

 4. nginx was not required to get the app running since express used it's own web server.

 Summary:
 This was my first docker project where I was exposed to every stage of the SDLC up to Deployment.
 It took about a day from idea to deployment.
 Please feel free to audit my code and provide feedback.
+The link to the image on Dockerhub is [here](https://hub.docker.com/r/kmdocker02/express_hello_world).